 By Rachel Moseley

 The critical socialization period for puppies is between 3-12 weeks of age.
-Ideally the breeder you’ve gotten your puppy from has started this for you with carefully planned exposures and socialization opportunities prior to them coming home.
+Ideally the breeder you got your puppy from has started this for you with carefully planned exposures and socialization opportunities prior to them coming home.
 Once they’re home with you, it’s up to you to continue this process!

 So what exactly IS socialization?
 At its root, socialization is simply about safe, positive, exposure to new stimuli.
 You’ll want to involve all the senses by incorporating sights, smells, sounds, and surfaces into the process for your young puppies.

 You’ll want to practice controlled exposure to a variety of things at the puppy’s pace with tons of positive reinforcement (whether through food or praise).
 You want to utilize your pups favorite treats heavily to really reinforce those positive experiences.
-It’s important to be sure that they are never forced to interact with people/things when they seem uncertain, let them tell you what they’re ready for.
+It’s important that they are never forced to interact with people or things when they seem uncertain.
+Let them tell you what they’re ready for.
 If they seem afraid of something, don’t worry!
 That’s totally normal and part of it!
 Learning that things can be stressful and nothing bad happens will help build a more resilient dog.
 Take your time with them and let them interact however much or little they want.
 It’s okay if they don’t want to walk all the way up to the stroller or whatever they’re apprehensive about.

 An important note, socialization is about experiencing the world in a safe way.
 It’s not necessarily about having your dog interact with every person, dog, and item they see.
 Letting some people pet them and encouraging interactions with known, safe dogs is good for them but not every person needs to pet them and not every dog is safe with puppies.